Niels Shoe Meulman: Abstract vandalism

 In 1986 the Dutch daily newspaper NRC Handelsblad run a full-page interview with Meulman with the headline “Ik ben een vandaal.”
 (I am a vandal).

 In 2012 Berlin publishing house From Here to Fame published "Niels Shoe Meulman: Painter;" “an avalanche of visual poetry and poetic visuals.
 A story about an artist who rejected being called an artist, but (...) became a globetrotting painter after all… where street art meets abstract expressionism.
 Messing up book sections.
 Again.”
 It is a style he calls Abstract Vandalism.

-Accompanying the release of the book, art critic Carlo McCormick had this endorsement: "The art world is a bloody mess, it takes a man with a broom like Shoe to clean it up," while fellow visual artist Shepard Fairey added: "Shoe's art harnesses the poetic tension between control and chaos in the most beautiful way."

 Design professor and fellow lettering artist Peter Gilderdale writes in the introduction of the book: “In his art, the graphic designer, the calligrapher, and the tagger blend into a single entity. … Artists from Kandinsky through Jackson Pollock have played with this synesthetic overlap of sound and vision, and Shoe’s pieces similarly juxtapose multiple fields and connect multiple spheres of practice.
 Here gesture, culture, and concept coalesce in a complex contemporary mix that signals it as art for today.”

 “When I was younger I wanted to design typefaces.
 But when I realised how much work that entailed, I became a calligrapher.
 And when I realised how much work that entailed, I became a painter.
 Now I realise that abstract painting is the hardest work of all.
 I am a painter who uses the skills of type design, lettering and calligraphy.”

 In 2015 Galerie Gabriel Rolt presents the group exhibition Abstract Vandalism, curated by Meulman and with new works by Egs, Nug and Shoe.
 The show is accompanied by a catalogue with the same name, published by Unruly Publishing, and includes a manifesto by Meulman: “It’s my uneducated guess that half of all emerging visual artists have –at some point- used the street as a medium.
 To group all these artists as one movement is nonsense.
 True, graffiti/street art is the only undeniable art movement since pop art, but where urban attitude was once a unifier, now ideas and styles are very divided.
 It’s time for a separate direction we call Abstract Vandalism.”